Online EdD Programs in Curriculum Development, Instruction, and Teacher Leadership

-- Leadership in the Workplace: The principles of effective leadership and communication in group settings, and how to lead teams in the design and execution of plans.
+- Leadership in the Workplace: The principles of effective leadership and communication in group settings, and how to lead teams in the design and execution of plans on an organizational level.

 - Technology in Education: The latest developments in education technology and how they can enhance the learning process for students across grade levels.
 The different forms of education technology, from mobile apps to online course modules, and how to incorporate them into curricula.

-During the latter half of their EdD program, students typically begin their dissertation, which is a capstone research project that investigates a problem or an issue in education, with a particular focus on curriculum and/or instruction.
+During the latter half of their EdD program, students typically begin their dissertation, which is a capstone research project that investigates a problem or issue in education, with a particular focus on curriculum, instruction, and/or teacher leadership (depending on their program focus).
 While the vast majority of EdD programs require the completion of a dissertation, some programs allow students to take capstone research seminar courses that replace the dissertation requirement.
 For more information about EdD dissertation requirements, please refer to our Dissertations and Research Requirements for EdD Programs page.

 EdD programs may vary in terms of their curriculum content and course sequencing, and therefore the course descriptions described above should be viewed as guidelines.
 To learn more about EdD program structure and curriculum, please see our Structure of Online EdD Programs page.